TrilokShetty/live-word-count/README.md

-Got it — here’s the clean, professional version of your **README.md** with no emojis and using `import text from 'live-word-count'` as requested:

----

 # live-word-count

 A real-time word and text statistics utility.
 Provides functions to count words, characters, lines, paragraphs, estimate reading time, average word length, and sentence count.